Andrew-EKrause/Hash-Table/README.md

    -Windows: https://blogs.umass.edu/Techbytes/2014/11/14/file-navigation-with-windows-command-prompt/
 7. Inside the "Hash-Table-master" folder on your terminal, type the following command: java HashTableDriver.java.
 8. After running the command in the previous step, output should be printed out on your terminal window.
-9. If you are curious about the provided text files (the text files that are named: "find", "out", "read", and "remove"), I encourage you to play around with the code and see how you might incorporate and view the text file data using your terminal.
+9. If you are curious about the provided text files (the text files that are named: "find", "out", "read", and "remove"), I encourage you to play around with the code and see how you might incorporate / view the text file data using your terminal.

 <p>&nbsp;</p>